Riverbank Regeneration Project

 Latest News

-By Kim Boyd July 9, 2025
+By Kim Boyd April 24, 2026

-Following a Mystery Guest visit by a professional inspector this July, each park has been assessed under a set of quality standards agreed by an independent Quality Advisory Board.
-The inspection included an assessment of each parks; Location and Access Sustainability/Green Credentials Customer Care Cleanliness/Maintenance Toilets Other Site Facilities Pitches Grounds All three parks scored an impressive 90% overall.
-With Coombes and Rose Farm both achieving full marks for 'customer care' and Riverside’s impressive facilities bagging them the top score.
-When visiting Four Star Parks, customers can expect a high-quality site with well-maintained facilities and very good customer care.
-Additionally, each park was awarded a Gold Award, in recognition of them being amongst the best sites in their star category.
-David Tattersall, Group Manager of West Country Park Homes: "Yet another well-deserved result here.
-This level of award, by such a high-brand Assessor, just proves that we are hitting the high standards consistently.
-The inspections were carried-out without specific notice."
+Following our annual Mystery Guest visits by a professional inspector this April, each park has been re-assessed under a set of quality standards agreed between the AA and the UK Tourist Authorities.
+The inspection included an assessment of each parks; Location and Access Sustainability/Green Credentials Customer Care Cleanliness/Maintenance across the park Toilets (quality, cleanliness and maintenance) Other Site Facilities Pitches Grounds All three parks scored an impressive 91% overall (an increase on last year) - with Coombes and Rose Farm both achieving full marks for 'customer care' and Riverside’s impressive facilities and cleanliness/maintenance across the park bagging them the top score.
+Additionally, each park was again awarded a Gold Award, placing them amongst the best sites in their star category.
+When visiting Four Star Parks, customers can expect an extremely high standard in all areas, with well-maintained facilities, very good customer care and additional facilites compared to lower rated establishments.
+David Tattersall, Group Manager of West Country Park Homes: "Consistency is so important in our industry and we're extremely proud to have achieved this level of award by such a high-brand Assessor for the second year running.
+It just confirms that we are continuing to meet the high standards that our visitors expect and deserve."

-By Kim Boyd July 8, 2025
+By Kim Boyd April 23, 2026

-By Kim Boyd July 4, 2025
+By Kim Boyd April 9, 2026

 Show More